openvinotoolkit/nncf/nncf/experimental/torch/sparsity/movement/MovementSparsity.md

 - `initial_importance_threshold` & `final_importance_threshold`: Optional.
 In Movement Sparsity, a weight will be masked if an importance score is lower than the threshold.
 The threshold gradually increases from `initial_importance_threshold` to `final_importance_threshold` during warm-up stage.
 By default, `final_importance_threshold` is set to 0, and `initial_importance_threshold` is adaptively determined at the beginning of warm-up such that the model is at about 0.1% sparsity level in sparsifying layers.
 Specifying these arguments customizes starting and ending importance threshold values.
 - `power`: Optional.
 The importance threshold and regularization factor follow a concave polynomial warm-up schedule where its decay factor is parameterized by `power`.
 Default is 3.
 - `steps_per_epoch`: Optional.
 Number of steps per epoch is needed for threshold and regularization factor scheduling.
 It varies by dataset size and training hyperparameters.
-By default, this can be automatically derived during 1st epoch without any side effect, as long as `warmup_start_epoch` >= 1.
-Specification of `steps_per_epoch` is only required when warm-up sparsification is intended to start at epoch [0, 1).
+By default, this can be automatically derived during the first epoch without any side effect, as long as `warmup_start_epoch` >= 1.
+Specification of `steps_per_epoch` is only required when warm-up sparsification is intended to start at the first epoch.

 #### References